SQL API

 #5.
 SQL Syntax

-• Left values do not support spaces, single quotes, or backticks
+• The left-hand side does not support spaces, single quotes, or backticks

-• Single quotes in right values need to be escaped with the escape character \
+• Single quotes in the right-hand side need to be escaped with \